-Progress faster with the most appropiate equipment!
+Progress faster with the most appropriate kitesurfing equipment!

-CHOOSING A KITE
+Kitesurfing for Beginners - CHOOSING A KITE

-The good news is that there are now many genuine all-round kites that are appropriate for beginners right up to advanced level riding.
+Kitesurfing for Beginners - The good news is that there are now many genuine all-round kites that are appropriate for beginners right up to advanced level riding.
 This means you can have confidence in what you are buying, that you won’t outgrow your kit!

 The kitesurfing industry as evolved rapidly over the past 5 or 6 years, and now the mass market are looking for ‘delta’ shaped kites.
 We can in general describe these delta kites as user friendly, good amount of de-power, re-launch easily and have consistent control characteristics.
 The great thing is that they can easily be flown by anyone from a total beginner, right up to pro level riding.

 KITE SHAPES / STYLES